rusty-bits/OC-tool/README.md

 ---

+**Description of files in `tool-files` directory**

+`repo.plist` is a plist linking efi and kext files to their repositories

+`usage.txt` text file with formatted text to show tool help/usage with -h flag

 **Description of `extras` directory**

-If there are kexts or drivers that do not have a git repo place them here in the `extras` directory.
+Kexts and Drivers that OpenCore-tool can not build need to be placed in the `extras` directory.
 They will then be copied to the appropriate place in the new `EFI`

 **Notes:**

+-unsure if macOS Catalina will support bash commands right out of the box
+  rewrote code to be POSIX compliant so it will run without issue in sh
 -still a work in progress, code needs cleaning, I'm working on it
--basic Tools folder support is done for Shell.efi
+-basic Tools folder support is done for Shell.efi - needs improvement
 -planning on adding ACPI folder support if I get around to it